Audio Merger

 How does audio merging work?

 Audio merging combines multiple audio files into one continuous audio by joining them sequentially.
 The tool processes each audio file, extracts audio data, and assembles them in the specified order.
-Audio files are joined seamlessly without gaps or silence.
-All processing happens entirely in your browser using Web Audio API, ensuring your audio never leaves your device.
+All processing happens entirely in your browser, ensuring your audio never leaves your device.

 Will merging affect audio quality?

-Audio merging preserves the original quality of source files.
-The merged audio maintains the same bitrate, sample rate, and format as the source files.
-However, if source files have different formats or sample rates, they may need to be normalized, which could affect quality slightly.
+Merging preserves the quality of source files when settings align with your inputs.
+If source files have different formats or sample rates, they may need to be normalized, which could affect quality slightly.

 What audio formats are supported?